WhiskerWeirdo/BanterBrain-Buddy/README.md

 ## Roadmap

 ### KNOWN ISSUES
-0.0.1
-- [ ] Selected ChatGPT model does nothing, it always uses the 3.5 turbo.

 0.0.2
 - [ ] Wav file in use error sometimes on TTS

-0.0.3
-- [ ] Twitch chat client won't die after you started the "Test"
-- [ ] Twitch Auth Token needs refresh instead of re-auth
-- [ ] You need to sign up to https://dev.twitch.tv and get a application ClientID & Secret to build BBB yourself

 ### 0.0.5 TODO
 - [ ] FIX SET HOTKEY